Azure Key Vault vs CyberArk: Comparison to Know

 Cost:

-On the other hand, CyberArk pricing model can be confusing for some as it varies by product.
+On the other hand, the CyberArk pricing model can be confusing for some as it varies by product.
 It is a bit more expensive than other related solutions due to the high cost of professional services and management post-deployment.

 Due to such reasons, quote customization can come in handy.